 It is a calling that is so delicately balanced between soft and strong; fierce and feminine, passionate and tender.

-It takes being willing to stand against a world that tells you one thing, in order to do what you know is right.
+It takes being willing to stand against the world in order to do what is right.

 It takes strength, conviction and determination.

 And so I arm myself for the job.